fardinabbasi/Object_Oriented_Programming/LMS/README.md

 <second_person_information>:
 ...
 ```
-Note that the terms `reject/accept` are entered by the instructor, and upon pressing Enter, the next person's information is displayed.
-If the entered term is anything other than `reject/accept`, pressing Enter will display the previous person's information again.
+Note that the terms `reject/accept` are entered by the professor, and upon pressing Enter, the next student's information is displayed.
+If the entered term is anything other than `reject/accept`, pressing Enter will display the previous student's information again.
 ### Apply a TA Position
 <ins>Command format</ins>:
 ```console